 Britney Spears under investigation after alleged dispute with an employee

-Britney Spears is under investigation after her employee accused the pop star of striking her during a dispute earlier this week, the Ventura County Sheriff's Office said Thursday.
-The alleged incident took place at Spears' home on Monday.
+Britney Spears is under investigation after an employee working at her home accused the pop star of striking her during a dispute earlier this week, the Ventura County Sheriff's Office said Thursday.
+An attorney for Spears has denied the allegation.

 The employee filed the report Monday around 10 a.m. local time but did not disclose what kicked off the alleged dispute, a sheriff's spokesperson told CBS News.
 The employee was not injured, they said, and no arrests have been made.